 If you were in a car accident, the at-fault driver is responsible for compensating all injured parties.
 If the at-fault driver is uninsured or underinsured, you may have to turn to your insurance company for coverage.
 If your insurer determines you caused all or part of the accident, any monetary compensation you otherwise qualify for could be diminished or reduced to nothing.

 When you turn to our personal injury law firm for help, we will review the details of the crash and explain your case’s potential timeline.
 We will also explain who pays for car accident compensation in Ohio, how you can recover damages, and how we would negotiate a financial settlement on your behalf.
-Our team will collect evidence to prove the at-fault driver owed you a duty of care, did not provide it, and caused your injuries and property damage.
+Our car accident lawyer will collect evidence to prove the at-fault driver owed you a duty of care, did not provide it, and caused your injuries and property damage.

 How Much Car Accident Compensation Can I Collect?